brunomaga/brunomaga.github.io/_posts/2018-02-27-Deep-Neural-Networks.md

 </p>

 Notice the three types of operations involved:
-- convolutional layer: apples a convolution operation to the input, passing the result to the next layer.
+- convolutional layer: applies a convolution operation to the input, passing the result to the next layer.
 The convolution emulates the response of an individual neuron to visual stimuli;
+  - convolution is a mathematical operation on two functions to produce a third function that expresses how the shape of one is modified by the other.
+Convolution is similar to cross-correlation;
 - pooling: combine the outputs of neuron clusters at one layer into a single neuron in the next layer.
   - A very common operation is the max pooling, that uses the maximum value from each of a cluster of neurons at the prior layer;
 - fully connected: similar to multi-layer perceptron, providing the *universal approximator* effect;